 Lindsey discusses essential pet safety in the home, including why a bag of chips may be a threat to your dog.
 (We’re not joking.)
 Also, Lindsay shares her own experiences as to why regular home maintenance is super important to keeping every pet safe, especially when you’re not home.

 And just what everyday items in your home might be poisonous to your dog?
 Some of them might shock you.
-Listen now!
+Watch now!

 A professional home inspector can provide perspective by examining and highlighting parts of the home that could haunt you post-closing.
 Learn answers to home inspection FAQs – what they cover, how to get one, and who pays for it – from a Certified Master Inspector!

 Host Jacqueline welcomes Alan Grubb from 4U Inspection Services to help home buyers and sellers learn everything they need to know about home inspections.
-Listen now!
+Watch now!

 You can never truly fireproof your home, but you can take steps to prevent a home fire.
 A few you probably already know – installing smoke detectors, keeping close watch while cooking, and “get out, stay out” if a home fire does occur.
 But have you ever thought about spiders in your grill?
 How about a nest?
 And do you have two exits out of every room?
 (You should.)